Symas/containers/openldap/README.md

    output, setting to `0` is the minimum.
  * `SYMAS_DEBUG` - either `yes|no` or `true|false`, when enabled output from
    commands like `slapadd` are not redirected to `/dev/null` during setup.
- * `SYMAS_DEBUG_SETUP` - either unset, or `yes` which will add `set -x` within the Bash scripts that perform setup and output all executed commands to help understand what exactly happened when there are errors during configuration.
+ * `SYMAS_DEBUG_SETUP` - either `yes|no` or `true|false`, when enabled this will
+   `set -x` within the Bash scripts that perform setup and output all executed commands to help understand what exactly happened when there are errors during configuration.

 First try:
 ```-e SYMAS_DEBUG=false -e LDAP_LOGLEVEL=0 -e SYMAS_DEBUG_SETUP=yes```